cloudfoundry-community/webconfig-example-app/README.md

    ================================================================================
    ```

-### 3. Observe changes made to the web.Config file!
+### 3. Observe changes made to the web.Config file
 You can directly view the changes made to the web.Config file by ssh'ing into your app container.
 ```script
   cf ssh sampleapp